 Ingredients and Substitutions

-White Sugar: essential for the sweetness and texture of the cookies.
-I have not experimented with sugar alternatives for this recipe.
+- White Sugar: Essential for sweetness and texture.
+I haven’t tested sugar alternatives for this recipe.

-Baking Powder, Baking Soda and Salt: these help with the leavening and flavour enhancement of the cookies.
+- Baking Powder, Baking Soda, and Salt: These help the cookies rise and enhance flavour.

 How to Make Crinkle Cookies

-Scrape down the sides of the bowl and the attachment.
+Scrape down the sides of the bowl to make sure everything is evenly mixed.

 Don’t these look wonderful!
 And I just can’t get enough of the smell of chocolate cookies when they are baking.
 It reminds me of Christmas so much.